| Preparing for the Fossils workshop - Years

 scissors per child

-of the afternoon session we will need the school hall, so please make
+10. In the afternoon we will need the school hall, so please make

 sure it is reserved.
 If the hall is unavailable we will need 2